 By Kimberly Zapata

-Whether you struggle with depression, anxiety, or simply have a hard time handling the many day-to-day pressures we all face, one thing is clear: most Americans neglect their mental health.
+Whether you struggle with a physical illness, a mental illness, act as a caregiver, or simply have a hard time handling the many day-to-day pressures we all face, one thing is clear: most Americans neglect their mental health.
 Of course, it is no wonder why.
 We live in a society which reveres those who are “strong” and “independent,” and which looks down on those who ask for help.
 We live in a country where mental health care is costly — so costly many Americans cannot afford to seek treatment and therapy.
 And we live in an on-demand world, a world in which we are constantly “connected” but have never been more disconnected from ourselves and our own minds.
-While you may try to exercise, eat right, and even go to therapy, when deadlines rear their ugly head or family matters require our attention, our priorities shift to the immediate and, more times than not, this means our psychological and emotional needs fall to the wayside.
+And while you may try to exercise, eat right, spend time with friends and even go to therapy, when deadlines rear their ugly head or family matters require our attention, our priorities shift to the immediate and, more times than not, this means our psychological and emotional needs fall to the wayside.

 The good news is that there are several things you can do to improve your mental health, most of which are free.
 Some take just five minutes of your time.
 And while I understand that — for some — five minutes may seem like a lot, trust me: it is time well spent because investing in your own well-being won’t just make you a better person, it can actually improve the mental health of those around you.